 February the 6th, 2004

-The outliner presents a short text that describes each element from the the tree.
+The outliner displays a short text that describes each element from the the tree.
 The description is composed from the value of the first attribute and the first words from the text content of the rendered element.
 The buttons from outliner toolbar allow you to filter out the attribute value, the text or both.
 DocBook XSL Stylesheets 1.64.1